rubigdata-dockerhub/hadoop-dockerfile/BUILD.md

 We want to enable users of the containers to become root so they can install new software.
 This uses a `secret` initialized as follows:

-    echo mypassword | podman secret create rubigdatapass -
+    echo mypassword > fpass

-The password is provided to `podman` using the `--secret` flag as follows:
+The password is provided to `podman build` using the `--secret` flag as follows:

-    --secret=rubigdatapass,type=env,target=PASS
+    --secret=id=rubigdatapass,src=fpass

 ### Base